Dental Implant Failure & Salvage – Crown Point, IN

 Preserve Your New and Improved Smile

 When it comes to replacing missing teeth, dental implants are widely considered the best option.
 After all, they’re successful in over 95% of cases.
 However, keep in mind that dental implant failure can still occur in rare cases.
 Although you shouldn’t live in constant fear that it will happen to you, it’s important to recognize the signs of a failed dental implant in Crown Point, understand why it sometimes occurs, and be aware of possible treatments.
-If you ever feel worried about the health of your dental implants, please call Ornelas Family Dentistry right away.
+If you ever feel worried about the health of your dental implants, please call Ornelas Family Dentistry right away to learn more about options for dental implant failure and salvage in Crown Point, IN.
 Our team is ready to evaluate the situation and determine the best way to preserve your new and improved smile.

 Why Do Dental Implants Fail?